gerbera/gerbera/doc/compile.rst

   cd ../..

-It is strongly recommendend to to rebuild spdlog without bundled fmt:
+It is strongly recommended to to rebuild spdlog without bundled fmt:

 ::